Acupuncture for menopause

 - Ignatia is often helpful for emotional ups and downs occurring during menopause.

 Acupuncture for menopause – natural treatment for a natural condition.

-How acupuncture for menopause may help you?
+How does acupuncture for menopause treatment help you?

 These energy channels are called meridians.
-Like rivers flowing through a human body, they irrigate and nourish all tissues.
-These meridians lines can become obstructed by emotional or physical trauma much like a landslide that obstructs the flow of a river.
+Like rivers flowing through the human body, they rinse and nourish all tissues.
+These meridians’ lines can become obstructed by emotional or physical trauma, much like a landslide that obstructs the flow of a river.